See latest advice for UoN community and details of how to report symptoms or test results

 For information on financial support from Student Finance England, Northern Ireland or Wales please download the relevant factsheet from Student Services.

 Students who will be studying abroad at Lund University, the University of Amsterdam or University College Dublin can apply for funding through the Erasmus+ grant (subject to availability).
-For further information please see our Study in Europe page.
+For further information please see our Erasmus+ grants page.

 Information for nominated students

-Nominated students who are studying abroad during 2020/21 will be enrolled into the Moodle page Study Abroad Outgoing Students University-wide for pre-departure information relating to immigration, finance, health and safety abroad, and advice from previous students.
+Nominated students who are studying abroad during 2021/22 will be enrolled onto the Study Abroad Outgoing Students University-wide Moodle page for pre-departure information relating to immigration, finance, health and safety abroad, and advice from previous students.

-If you have any questions about the University-wide programme please contact the Office of Global Engagement.
+If you have any questions about University-wide exchange please contact the Study abroad team.

-For academic questions please contact your Academic Adviser.
-To find out the name of your Academic Adviser, please see Study Abroad Opportunities by School.
+For academic questions please contact your school/department academic adviser.
+To find out the name of your academic adviser, please see Global opportunities by school.